KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 **Duplicate pairs.** `MP08-symbol-key-ch21.md` ↔ `metaphysics-symbol-key.md` and `FP11-field-glyph-codex.md` ↔ `field-physics-glyph-charts.md` are maintained copies that must stay identical except for metadata.
 Any content change to one is applied to both; the glyph application inside them is never altered by a lockdown pass.

-**Carry-forward — INDEX coverage.** With this update the whole MPX `INDEX.md` is logged here.
-Cross-checking all 60 index entries against this ledger leaves **two** unaccounted for — `architecture-of-artificial-minds.md` (Dec 7 2025) and `only-centropy-saturates.md` (Dec 14 2025) — neither currently present in this workspace, so neither could be verified or edited.
-Everything else in the index checks as edited and logged.
-Upload those two and they can be swept and added.
+**Carry-forward — INDEX coverage COMPLETE.** All 60 MPX entries in `INDEX.md` are now swept and logged in this ledger.
+The last two gaps — `architecture-of-artificial-minds.md` (Dec 7 2025) and `only-centropy-saturates.md` (Dec 14 2025) — were uploaded and completed (Dec 2025 batch, above).
+The "pre-structural ground" Zenon descriptor in `only-centropy-saturates.md` was corrected to **trans-structural** by author ruling; the only residual is syncing that wording into the parent-book source passage (a book-level edit, outside this workspace).
+The standard header / footer is corpus-wide; the lockdown standard holds across the full index.

 ---